kubernetes/website/content/en/docs/concepts/services-networking/service.md

 the node before you starting kube-proxy.

-When kube-proxy starts in IPVS proxy mode, it verifies whether IPVS kernel modules are available, and if those are not detected, then kube-proxy fall back to running in iptables proxy mode.
+When kube-proxy starts in IPVS proxy mode, it verifies whether IPVS kernel modules are available.
+If the IPVS kernel modules are not detected, then kube-proxy falls back to running in iptables proxy mode.
 {{< /note >}}

 ![Services overview diagram for IPVS proxy](/images/docs/services-ipvs-overview.svg)